 Gain advanced credentials in one semester, or less, with dedicated coaching & support.

 Week Course Length

 Concentrated learning with ready-to-use skills for modern emergency management.

-Students who successfully earn the Emergency Management certificate are able to:
+Students who successfully earn the Graduate Certificate in Emergency Management are able to:

 - Recognize and apply best practices in responding to an emergency

 - Evaluate and apply the design, implementation, and evaluation tools used in developing emergency preparedness training exercises

 - Develop emergency planning skills by identifying and assessing the components of the Incident Action Plan (IAP) for all hazards and its use by the National Incident Management System (NIMS)

 - Stack earned credits into a Master of Healthcare Administration degree

 If you have any questions about the coursework or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.